 “These kids were vulnerable already and looking to better themselves,” Prince George’s Police Major Tony Schartner said Wednesday.
 “There was this program which they and their parents thought would help them, and they fell victim to these three individuals.”

-have been charged with child abuse and related sex offenses: Joshua William Wright, 67, of Brandywine; Donald Jackson, 40, of White Plains and William Joshua Wright III, 46, of White Plains.
+The three have been charged with child abuse and related sex offenses: Joshua William Wright, 67, of Brandywine; Donald Jackson, 40, of White Plains and William Joshua Wright III, 46, of White Plains.